 “Our daughter ran in the Boston Marathon last year.
 She went from NICU patient to Stepping Strong runner.
 That speaks to the Brigham’s impact.”

-For John and Stephanie Connaughton, Brigham and Women’s Hospital represents life-changing care.
+For Stephanie and John Connaughton, Brigham and Women’s Hospital represents life-changing care.
 Their 19-year-old twins spent their first weeks of life in the hospital’s Newborn Intensive Care Unit (NICU).
 And more recently, the Brigham saved the life of their friends’ daughter, who was critically injured in the 2013 Boston Marathon bombings.

 These moments have been particularly poignant for the Connaughtons, who have become loyal philanthropists and volunteer leaders at the Brigham.
 Recently, they made a $1.5 million pledge dedicated to three areas: the NICU, women’s health, and trauma innovation.